eavonius/powerdelivery/reference.markdown

 <a name="new_deliverysecret_cmdlet"></a>

 <p class="ref-item">New-DeliverySecret</p>
 Encrypts a [secret](secrets.html) with a key and adds it to a powerdelivery project.
+Must be run in the root directory of your powerdelivery project.

 <p class="ref-upper">Parameters</p>
 <dl>